-The majority Shareholders have agreed to provide additional support to the Group for working capital purposes and the Company's operating subsidiaries, CASA and CoalTech.
-Additional funds will however be needed to meet the Group's contracted and committed working capital requirements over the next twelve months and to advance its clean energy projects.
 The Directors are confident that the Group will be able to raise additional funds through new equity or other funding facilities in order to meet any shortfall.
-The Group is expected to raise additional funds amounting to approximately $\pounds1,000,000$ subsequent to the issuance of these financial statements.
-The Group and Company are reliant on the continued financial support from certain directors and shareholders until additional funds are secured.
-Amounts payable to related parties are not required to be repaid over the going concern period unless sufficient surplus funds are available in excess of that required to meet working capital purposes.
+During the first quarter of 2022, the Group has already raised £200,000 additional funds from placing new shares to an existing shareholder.
+The Group expects to raise additional funds in line with projections and cashflow forecast subsequent to the issuance of these financial statements.
+The Group and Company are reliant on the continued financial support from the two majority shareholders until additional funds are secured.
 In making their assessment of going concern, the Directors acknowledge that the Group has a small contracted and committed cost base and, in their opinion, consider sufficient additional funds will be available to ensure the Group and Company continues to meet its obligations as they fall due for a period of at least 12 months from the date of approval of these financial statements.
 Accordingly, the Board believes it is appropriate to adopt the going concern basis in the preparation of the financial statements.
 The financial statements do not include the adjustments that would be required should the going concern basis of preparation no longer be appropriate.